 – Cost.
 Portable generators start as low as $200 and even the larger portable generators cost substantially less than permanent standby generators.

 – Simple or no installation.
 Portable generators give you the option of just plugging in a couple of extension cords and running them into your house if that suits your needs.
 No need to hire an electrician or plumber

 The three main drawbacks of a portable generator are:

 – Fuel.
 You will have to buy and store a good amount of gasoline in advance since most gas stations can’t pump gas without electricity.

 – Connection to house.
-Portable generators offer you two choices to connect to them: either standard extension cords which you will have to run all over your house to power your fridge and lamps or through a manual transfer switch which will have to be installed in your circuit breaker panel beforehand.
+Portable generators offer you two choices to connect to them: either standard extension cords which you will have to run all over your house to power your fridge and lamps or through a wired outlet which will have to be installed in your circuit breaker panel beforehand.
 Check out my article on Installing a portable generator outlet on your home.

 – Limited Power.
 The size of the portable generator you buy will directly determine how much of your house you can power with it.
 Even with a good sized portable, you will probably not be able to power your central air conditioner in addition to the other main systems in your house.
 Another problem is that the more power you draw from the generator, the higher the engine runs, which will make it use more gas.
 Just like your car, you can do 100mph, but you’ll use a lot more gas than doing 50mph.

 In order to decide what generator type is the best fit for you, consider these points:

 A permanent standby generator is a good choice if you: